G. K. Vasan: Union Minister of Shipping

 Laid the foundation stone (in 2013) for India's largest container handling terminal at Jawaharlal Nehru Port Trust (JNPT), Mumbai; thus positioning JNPT at rank 26th among the top 100 container ports in the world.

 The V.O Chidambaranar Port (Tuticorin) saw an amazing growth: Infrastructure projects worth Rs.
-27,841 crore were infused to handle a massive volume of trade (413 million tons) and positioned the port as 10th largest ports in India.
+27,841 crore were infused to handle a massive volume of trade (413 million tons) and positioned the port as 10th largest port in India.

-The Kamarajar Port (Chennai) do realized a tremendous growth both in economic performance and Infrastructure development: It achieved a '2 fold growth rate of 30 MTPA in 2014 to become the '12th largest ports in India'.
+The Kamarajar Port (Chennai) realized a tremendous growth both in economic performance and Infrastructure development: It achieved a 2 fold growth rate of 30 MTPA in 2014 to become the '12th largest port in India'.

-As part of revamp programme; augmented the infrastructure facilities at 'Port Blair' and positioned it as '13th Major Ports in India'.
+As part of revamp programme; augmented the infrastructure facilities at 'Port Blair' and positioned it as '13th Major Port in India'.

 Launched the passenger ferry service between Tuticorin & Colombo to realize the dream of freedom fighter V. O. Chidambaram Pillai.
 An initiative after 100 years of such maiden service launched by V.O Chidambaram Pillai in 1907.

 Inaugurated 'First International Seafarers Day' (in 2011) marking the importance of safety, welfare & security of seafarers and honored the Indian seafarers for their immense contribution to world economic trade.

 Raised the piracy issue at international forums (UN security Council and IMO) and proposed an 'Unified UN Security Force' to combat piracy, secure men and safely deliver more than 90% of world's goods trade.

-The ministry was more considerate to open a thought for granting IT exemption, tax concessions and pension benefits to Indian seafarers; a candid initiative where whole of shipping fraternity remembers Him, even today.
+The ministry was more considerate to open a thought for granting IT exemption, tax concessions and pension benefits to Indian seafarers; a candid initiative where whole of shipping fraternity remembers him, even today.

-Women Empowerment: G K Vasan always believed Women are an integral part of our growth and hence voiced for larger recruitment of Women as Seafarers in Marine Industry.
+Women Empowerment: G. K. Vasan always believed women are an integral part of our growth and hence voiced for larger recruitment of Women as Seafarers in Marine Industry.